iamayushanand/MLlearnings/utils/README.md

+# Utilities
+This folder consists of codes for easy handling of data generation and testing.

-# Data generation utilities
+## Data generation utilities
-This folder contains codes and utilities for easily generating data and testing them.
+This folder contains dataGen.py which has some codes for easily generating data.

 | function name | Arguments | Description |
 | ------------- | --------- | ----------- |